-36. Eat the local food.
+40. Eat the local food.

 No good trying to eat sushi in Serbia.
-Sample the local delicacies for a delicious and budget experience.
+Sample the local delicacies for a delicious budget experience.

 Look out for the daily menu in restaurants and cafes.
 There is a variation in every language, in every country.
-It will be local, authentic, probably delicious, and cheap.
+It will be local, authentic, probably delicious and cheap.

 Find the cultural centres in the city and ask what exhibitions, projects and gigs are going on.

-40. Stay away from tourist venues.
+45. Stay away from tourist venues

 Buskers and street musicians are a great feature about European summer.
 The lend a certain atmosphere to sun-kissed cobblestones and cost only a donation and a smile.

+Venture away from major cities, and you’ll find the prices drop dramatically.
 If you are on a fixed schedule, pick an area as your focus and explore.
 Don’t be fooled into thinking that Europe is so compact you can see it a few weeks.
 Travelling this way will be expensive and less fulfilling, you won’t get the feel of any one destination and spend your whole time on (and paying for) public transport instead.

 Travel tips to avoid getting ripped off in Europe

-43. keep your finances apart
+49. Keep your finances apart

-46. Watch out for pickpockets.
+51. Watch out for pickpockets.

 Be aware of the presence of pickpockets, they are famously active in tourist centres like Rome, Barcelona and Milan, but in all big cities you should be careful.